dfeagans/dEmail/README.md

 dEmail
 ======

 The goal of this quick project is to automatically send out a results email after every NASCAR practice session.
-It will eventually be a web app that lets you select which team or driver to focus on, but those driver's will be hardcoded in the beginning and there won't be a web interface.
+It will eventually be a web app that lets you select which team or driver to focus on, but the drivers will be hardcoded in the beginning and there won't be a web interface until the core functionality is completed.

 **Checkpoints in the Project:**
 - Create html template using antworts guidelines